BMCV/SuperDSM/docs/source/pipeline.rst

 ``objects``
     List of all computed objects :math:`\mathscr U_{\# U}`, each represented by the :py:class:`~.objects.Object` class.
 Provided by the :py:class:`~.globalenergymin.GlobalEnergyMinimization` stage.

-``workload``
+``performance``
-    An upper bound of the number of objects which need to be computed.
-The upper bound is the cardinality of the set of all possible objects :math:`\mathbb P(U)`.
+    An object of the :py:class:`~.globalenergymin.PerformanceReport` class which carries values indicating the performance of the algorithms used by the :py:class:`~.globalenergymin.GlobalEnergyMinimization` stage.
 Provided by the :py:class:`~.globalenergymin.GlobalEnergyMinimization` stage.

 ``postprocessed_objects``
     List of post-processed objects, each represented by the :py:class:`~.postprocess.PostprocessedObject` class.
 Provided by the :py:class:`~.postprocess.Postprocessing` stage.